Nerajno/begin-to-code/lessons/python/lesson-12/exercises.md

 key of 10 represents the range between 0 - 10, 20 represents the range between
 11 - 20, and so on.
 The value is a number representing the number of players who scored within that range.
+5. Who is the the highest number of points scored for each position?

 *Look for continuation of these problems in section 2 below.*